 But is it safe?
 Read on to learn why the answer isn't necessarily as simple as “yes” or “no”.

 Safety risk of using an electric heater in an RV

 Safety is a valid concern for people hesitant to use a space heater in their RV.
-According to a 2018 report by the National Fire Protection Association, problems with home heating systems are the second leading cause of home house fires, and of those, 48% of fires are related to space heaters.
+According to a report by the National Fire Protection Association, problems with home heating systems are a leading cause of house fires, and space heaters specifically have caused a significant number of house fire deaths.
 That means space heaters carry risks no matter where you use them.

 But are RV owners more at risk than homeowners when using space heaters?
 I haven't been able to find any statistics that definitively state one way or another (if you come across any, please let me know!).
 I do know that the majority of RV fires are engine related, the number two cause of RV fires is not space heaters but…refrigerators (and how many RV owners will forego the use of their fridge for safety's sake?).

 However, I have seen these potential concerns raised against the use of space heaters in RVs: